Habibur Rahman was 30 years old when he left home for a business trip and never returned.

 Forty-eight years later, he was reunited with his family in the most unimaginable way possible -- through Facebook.

-After the end of the Liberation War, Habibur used to trade in rod and cement in Sylhet's Bajgram.
-In his family of six were four sons, the youngest of whom was 40 days at the time of his disappearance.
+Habibur used to trade in rod and cement in his hometown of Bajgram in Sylhet’s Biyanibazar upazila right after the Liberation War.
+In his family of six were four sons, the youngest of whom was 40 days at the time.

-His family members searched far and wide, and did everything they could to track him, but to no luck.
-It was as if he had vanished into thin air.
-Until this Friday.
+His family members searched far and wide, and did everything they could to track him.
+But he had vanished into thin air.

-On the day, the wife of Habibur’s grandson Tahir Hossain, who lives in the US, stumbled upon a video post of a man seeking financial help for a patient next to him, who could not be treated for lack of money.
+On January 17, the wife of Habibur’s eldest son, who lives in the US, stumbled upon a video post of a man seeking financial help for a patient next to him, who could not be treated for a lack of money.

 Habibur’s eldest son immediately called his brothers in Sylhet to go check out the patient.

-The following morning, Shahab Uddin, his brother Jalal Uddin and others went to the hospital and confirmed that the patient in the video was none other than their father.
+The following morning, brothers Shahab Uddin and Jalal Uddin went to the hospital and confirmed that the patient in the video was none other than their father.

 “I remember that my mother and uncles did everything to find him for years, before finally giving up.
 Later, my mother passed away in 2000,” said Jalal.

-For the last 25 years, Habibur has been living in Rayossri area in Moulvibazar, where a woman named Razia Begum used to look after him.
+For the last 25 years, Habibur has been living at Rayossri area in Moulvibazar, where a woman named Razia Begum used to look after him.

 Razia said her family members found Habibur in a disoriented state at Hazrat Shahab Uddin shrine in 1995.
 He could not say where he was from.
 “He said he used to live a nomadic life.
 He has been staying with us ever since.
 We respect him and call him Peer.”